moraleseoscar/BayesianNetworks/README.md

 ]
 ```

 Within the library we can generate our matrix, from which we can see that it is returned as a dictionary.
-To create a new bayesian network use the method createBNetwork(matrix)
+To create a new bayesian network use the method `createBNetwork(matrix)`
 ```python
 BayesianNetwork.createBNetwork(matrix)
 print(BayesianNetwork)
 ```

-To insert a new probability into our BayesianNetwork, use the method inserProbability()
+To insert a new probability into our BayesianNetwork, use the method `inserProbability(dependency, prob)`
 ```python
 BayesianNetwork.insertProbability('A',0.24)     #A
 BayesianNetwork.insertProbability('B|A',0.15)   #B